lheric/GitlHEVCAnalyzer/README.md

 Current building status:  [![Build Status](https://travis-ci.org/lheric/GitlHEVCAnalyzer.png?branch=master)](https://travis-ci.org/lheric/GitlHEVCAnalyzer)

+(Mac OS X version not working for now.
+Fixing..)

 Looking for **binary**?

 (**If the binary is unstable on your system, please compile the source code**)